-One of the ideas I wrote about in The Candid Portrait is finding a rich environment for travel and street photography.
-This came about because I realized that the setting in a street photo is just as an important part of the story as the people.
+One of the ideas I wrote about in my ebook The Candid Portrait is finding a rich environment for travel and street photography.
+This came about because I realized that the setting in a travel photo is just as an important part of the story as the people.

 Last week I saw a play – an amateur production of Ring Round the Moon.
 The action takes place in a single room.
 The setting remained constant, but the characters came and went as the play progressed.

-This happened to me in Beijing during a trip to China last year.
-Unlike Shanghai, the Chinese city I know best, Beijing has a lot of historical buildings.
-Even people that haven’t been to China are familiar with the most famous of these – like the Forbidden City and the Summer Palace.
+This happened to me in Beijing during my last trip to China.
+Beijing has a lot of historical buildings, like the Forbidden City and the Summer Palace.

 One of the places we visited was Prince Gong’s Mansion, a complex of buildings, gardens and temples.
 One of the temples had Tibetan style prayer wheels on one side of an open courtyard.
 I noticed that as people passed through the courtyard they walked alongside the prayer wheels, spinning them as they went.